zakklepac/zinc/03-Directives/README.md

 Where can we store that data once we render the component?
 Maybe in the controller?
 Sounds reasonable.
 So, our task here is twofold:

 1. Change your renderComponent function to look for `z[var]` attributes on the element it's rendering, and use those to grab the data for the element.
-2. Add the data for your user in an object for your controller somewhere (something like `controller.$state` or `controller.$scope` will work just fine) and use that when you render.
+2. Add the data for your user in an object for your controller somewhere (something like `controller.$data` or `controller.$state` or `controller.$scope` will work just fine) and use that when you render.

 We'll also have to change our template back to just using `userName` and `userEmail` and whatnot for the momment, until we build a more robust way to handle the data coming in...